Easy and Healthy Breakfast Ideas Your Toddler Will Love

 • Grains, such as cereals, bread, pasta, potatoes, and rice.

-It’s OK if your toddler doesn’t eat something from each food group at every single breakfast.
+It’s okay if your toddler doesn’t eat something from each food group at every single breakfast.
 What's important is that your little one gets a range of wholesome foods at breakfast, lunch, dinner, and snacks, which will balance out and meet his nutritional needs over several days.

 How Much Food Is Enough for a Toddler?